Antony-Thornton/MS1---Gym-Website/README.md

 Thank you especially to my mentor Marcel for the time and effort provided.
 Including during his weekend.

+Thank you to Danielle and Alastair for looking through my website and helping with the testing phase.

 Where possible acknowledgements will be noted in the code.

 # 7. Lessons learnt
 ## 7.1 Lessons